EONRaider/violent-python3/README.md

        code's logic.

 ## Refactoring
+Files not listed below can be assumed to have been refactored in one way or another as established in the "Notes" section.
 - `chapter01/vuln_scanner.py` was structured in such a way that a non-existent file would lead to a `OSError` exception at runtime.
 For that reason the iteration control that calls `check_vulns()` was moved into the conditional statement defined in the main function.